Get A Closer Look at the La Crosse S88907

 Whereas, the Dew Point is simply the temperature at which the present moisture content in the air would condense.
 This level could affect how comfortable or chilly the air maybe to different people.

-Some like the air dryer, some may like it with more moisture content.
+Some like the air dryer, and some may like it with more moisture content.
 This may be important for people with breathing health issues.

-The last thing is that there are buttons on the lowest right-hand corner on the front for alerts and for the alarm as well.
+The last thing is that there are buttons on the lowest right-hand corner of the front for alerts and for the alarm as well.
 These are any temperature alerts you may have set up.

 Some customers have suggested that you may want to keep the main display unit plugged into the power outlet.
 The reason for this is that the display readings are not as bright and visible with just the “AA” batteries furnishing the power to the display.